 Should there be any overdue reassessments due to State staff, the error will be addressed and remediated on an individual basis.
 Participant services will not be impacted due to any state issue with reassessments.
 Overdue reassessments as a result of a participant being unavailable will be handled based on the individual situation of the participant (i.e., hospitalization; nursing facility; out of state visiting family, etc.).
 Services may not resume until the participant receives a reassessment.
-Waiver services for individuals who refuse a reassessment will be terminated.
-10 business days prior to termination of services, the participant is mailed a fair hearings notice.
-Following receipt of the fair hearing notice, the participant may contact DSDS to schedule the reassessment or pursue a fair hearing.
+Waiver services for individuals who refuse a reassessment will be terminated, and the participant will receive a fair hearing notice.